laravel/nova-docs/3.0/search/scout-integration.md

 ### Customizing Scout Search Results Amount

-You can customize the amount of search results retured from your Scout driver by setting the `scoutSearchResults` property on the `Resource` class using Scout:
+You can customize the amount of search results returned from your Scout driver by setting the `scoutSearchResults` property on the `Resource` class using Scout:

 ```php
 /**